Clos86/vazquez-portfolio/README.md

 This is the professional portfolio for Carlos Vazquez

 ## Motivation
-To showcase my projects and skills with computer codign.
+To showcase my projects and skills with computer coding.

 ## Code Style
 - HTML